jboss-developer/jboss-eap-quickstarts/xml-jaxp/README.md

 What is it?
 -----------

-This is a simple JSF 2.0, Servlet 3.0 and Java EE JAXP example.
-Its purpose is to demonstrate how you can use Servlet and JSF to upload an XML file to *JBoss EAP* and parse it using DOM or SAX, both of which are built in to Java.
+The `xml-jaxp` quickstart is a simple JSF 2.0, Servlet 3.0 and Java EE JAXP example.
+Its purpose is to demonstrate how you can use Servlet and JSF to upload an XML file to *Red Hat JBoss Enterprise Application Platform* and parse it using DOM or SAX, both of which are built into Java.

 It also shows how to use modules available in JBoss EAP.